-Excellent performance is measured by evaluation of evidence demonstrating such qualities as:
+Excellent performance is measured by the evaluation of evidence demonstrating such qualities as:

-- a.
-Command of subject matter; - b.
-A demonstrated commitment to teaching and growth in pedagogy; - For example, growth may be demonstrated by improvement, creativity in instruction, and engagement in relevant professional development; - c.
-Teaching efficacy (promotion of student progress of students toward achievement of course learning goals); - d.
-Proficiency in course management (e.g. clear and timely communication to students of course learning goals, and providing timely feedback to students on their progress toward achievement of learning goals); - e.
-Professionalism in interactions with students within and beyond the classroom (relating to students respectfully, encouraging their interest in the subject, responding in a timely way to their concerns and questions, making themselves available to students at appointed office hour times or as needed at other times, within reason); - f.
-Training and guidance provided to Instructional Assistants; - g.
-Demonstrated commitment to diversity, equity and inclusion and meaningful contributions to the development of a supportive campus climate.
-This may include advising and mentoring URMs and the development and/or use of pedagogical strategies that address a diverse student population and/or learning disabilities; - Fairness and due diligence in handling potential academic integrity violations (proper and timely interaction with students and IAs involved, and with the Academic Integrity Office); - i.
+- 1. Teaching efficacy (as measured by teaching evaluations); - 2.
+Depth and breadth of knowledge in the discipline; - A demonstrated commitment to teaching and growth in pedagogy: For example, growth may be demonstrated by improvement, creativity in instruction, and engagement in relevant professional development; - 4.
+Proficiency in course management (e.g., clear and timely communication to students of course learning goals, and providing timely feedback to students on their progress toward achievement of learning goals); - 5.
+Professionalism in interactions with students within and beyond the classroom (relating to students respectfully, encouraging their interest in the subject, responding in a timely way to their concerns and questions, making themselves available to students at appointed office hours times or as needed at other times, within reason); - 6.
+Training and guidance provided to Instructional Assistants; - 7.
+Demonstrated commitment to diversity, equity, and inclusion and meaningful contributions to the development of a supportive campus climate.
+This may include advising and mentoring URMs and the development and/or use of pedagogical strategies that address a diverse student population and/or learning disabilities; - 8.
+Fairness and due diligence in handling potential academic integrity violations (proper and timely interaction with students and IAs involved, and with the Academic Integrity Office); - 9.
 Demonstrated use of evidence-based, inclusive teaching practices.